-Put a small portion of dough into the murukku maker and squeeze it out in a circular motion on a ladle or small plate. (pic-2)
+Put a small portion of dough into the murukku maker and squeeze it out in a circular motion on a ladle or small plate. (pic-2 above)

-Turn the heat to medium and fry the murukkus both sides till golden brown.
-Remove it and drain on a paper towel. (note-bubbling sound stops when the murukku is done- pic 3&4)
+Turn the heat to medium and fry the murukkus both sides until golden brown.
+Remove it with a slotted ladle and drain on a paper towel (note – bubbling sound stops when the murukku is done- compare pic 3 and 4 above).

 Those who are trying it for the first time can half the ingredients mentioned above.

 You can use either butter or oil for preparing the dough.
 I have used oil as I feel the murukku stays fresh for a longer period.